AcumenNations/Best_Seller_Story_Teller/master_story.md

 awakens.
 The Bridge must be restored."
 Lysandra gripped her wrist, trying to steady herself.
 "Who are you?
 What do you want?"
 "Atlantis calls her daughter home.
 The Choir of the Deep awaits your command."
-The image of a great hall filled with crystalline instruments flashed through her mind—harps strung with threads of light, drums made from shells that glowed with inner fire, and a podium where figures with wings of metal and light stood ready.
+The image of a great hall filled with crystalline instruments flashed through her mind harps strung with threads of light, drums made from shells that glowed with inner fire, and a podium where figures with wings of metal and light stood ready.
 A rush of wind swept the dig site.
 Dust swirled, equipment rattled, and workers shouted in alarm.
 From the trench rose a sphere of water, suspended in midair despite the absence of any source.
-Within the sphere, shapes swam—fish, yes, but also something else: silhouettes of beings with elongated limbs and halos of light.
+Within the sphere, shapes swam fish, yes, but also something else: silhouettes of beings with elongated limbs and halos of light.
 They gestured, and the sphere drifted toward Lysandra.
 "Stop!"
 Professor Kalogeras reached for her, but the sphere enveloped her before his hand could